getlift/lift/docs/webhooks.md

               - invoice.paid
 ```

-_Note: the `${webhook:busName}` variable will automatically be replaced with a CloudFormation reference to the Eventbridge Bus._
+_Note: the `${webhooks:busName}` variable will automatically be replaced with a CloudFormation reference to the Eventbridge Bus._

 ## Configuration reference